Wednesday, June 27, 2018

 Saturday, June 16, 2018

-Photos of 55 species and 4 habitat scenes - from paths that wind through groves and openings.
+Photos of more than 50 wildflower species and a few habitat scenes - from footpaths that wind through groves and openings.

 Scarlet Painted Cup and Purple Vetch.